Phase estimation algorithm for the multibeam optical metrology: Acknowledgements

 \section{Acknowledgements}

+We thank Andrey Elagin, Sandy Heinz and Scott Wakely for furnishing facilities at the UChicago Enrico Fermi Institute where part of this work was completed.

-This work was supported by the Government of the Russian Federation (Agreement № 05.Y09.21.0018), by the RFBR Grants No. 17-02-00002 (M.V.L. and O.V.M.), 17-02-00396A, 18-02-00642A and 19-32-80005 (N.S.K. and M.R.P.), Foundation for the Advancement of Theoretical Physics and Mathematics "BASIS", the Ministry of Education and Science of the Russian Federation 16.7162.2017/8.9.
-The work of V.M.V. was supported by the U.S. Department of Energy, Office of Science, Materials Sciences and Engineering Division.
+This work was supported by the Government of the Russian Federation (Agreement 05.Y09.21.0018), by the RFBR Grants No. 17-02-00002 (M.V.L. and O.V.M.), 17-02-00396A, 18-02-00642A and 19-32-80005 (N.S.K. and M.R.P.), Foundation for the Advancement of Theoretical Physics and Mathematics "BASIS", the Ministry of Education and Science of the Russian Federation 16.7162.2017/8.9, and by NSF grant DMR1809188 (N.S.K.).
+The work of V.M.V. was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.